glicerico/rangram/journal.md

 We could also notice this by looking at the "parseability" measure outputted by the `grammar-learner`.

 *****************************
-We then continue with [handgram4](data/handgram4.grammar), which reduces the rules from handgram1 to distinguish between subject and object, adding a few more classes, with only two words per class.
+We then continue with [handgram4](data/handgram4.grammar), which changes the rules from handgram1 to distinguish between subject and object, adding a few more classes, with only two words per class.
 From a corpus with 17380 sentences, we get:

 F1 score [%]